PR0Grammar/frontend-learnings/web_perf/web_perf_in_action_notes/chpt 2 /README.md

 # Chapter 2 - Using assessment tools

-This chapter covers tools and techniques to assess web perf
+This chapter covers tools and techniques to assess web perf.
+Most of the notes here are light given its just an overview of many tools/techniques - deeper dives will probably need other references

+## Network related tools

 ### Google PageSpeed Insights